 RSUs: Annual Incentive Bonus.
 In addition to receiving RSUs as a long-term incentive, Mr. Belardi receives his annual incentive bonus award in the form of RSUs that vest in two equal annual installments.
 Mr. Belardi's annual incentive award was established with a target value of \$1,850,000.
-In April 2023, the Compensation Committee approved the financial, operational and other performance objectives that apply to determine his annual incentive bonus RSUs granted in consideration for 2023 services as further described below under "Determination of Compensation of Named Executive Officers."
+In 2024, the Compensation Committee approved the financial, operational and other performance objectives that would determine his annual incentive bonus RSUs to be granted in consideration for his services performed in that year, as further described below.

-In December 2023, following a review of performance in 2023, the Compensation Committee approved a payout of Mr. Belardi's annual incentive bonus RSU award representing an award level equal to 109% of target, based on three factors.
-For 2023, and consistent with prior years, the Compensation Committee established that: (i) 25% of Mr. Belardi's target annual incentive bonus RSU award would be based on a combination of five AHL corporate financial and operational goals consistent with the goals applicable to other executive officers of AHL; (ii) 25% would be based on absolute and relative investment portfolio total return goals; and (iii) 50% would be based on the Compensation Committee's review of overall AHL performance.
+In December 2024, following a review of performance in 2024, the Compensation Committee approved a payout of Mr. Belardi's annual incentive bonus RSU award representing an award level equal to 57% of target, based on three components.
+For 2024, and consistent with prior years, the Compensation Committee established that: (i) 25% of Mr. Belardi's target annual incentive bonus RSU award would be based on a combination of six AHL corporate financial and operational goals consistent with the goals applicable to other executive officers of AHL; (ii) 25% would be based equally on absolute and relative investment portfolio total return goals; and (iii) 50% would be based on the Compensation Committee's review of overall AHL performance.
+Mr. Belardi was eligible for a total annual incentive award payout ranging from 0% to 148% with respect to the portions of the target award opportunity that were subject to corporate objectives and absolute and relative investment portfolio total return performance goals, as described below.

-The five AHL corporate performance measurements, their respective weightings and 2023 performance and achievement with respect to these measurements, as of the date of the Compensation Committee's December 2023 meeting, are set forth below.
+The six AHL corporate performance measurements, their respective weightings and 2024 performance and achievement with respect to these measurements, as of the date of the Compensation Committee's December 2024 meeting, are set forth below.
 The targets for the corporate financial and operational measures were determined in relation to AHL's internal business plan for the year.
-The corporate performance component of the award had a payout range between 0% and 168% of the corporate performance component.
-The overall payout range of the award, including both the corporate performance component and the personal performance component of the award, was between 0% and 139% of the target amount.